If you want to go fast go alone. If you want to go far, go together.

 Born in 1944 in Beaver Falls, Penn., and raised in Arizona, Tim fell in love with the desert and its ecosystems at an early age.
 Tim turned his childhood fascination with the desert into a lifetime of commitment to conservation – he has run eco-adventures for more than four decades to share his vision with others.
-Friends chuckle that “gravity brought Tim Means to Baja California” – metaphorically following the rapids of the Colorado River in the Grand Canyon, where he was a raft guide in his early career, down to the waters of the Sea of Cortez, where he founded Baja Expeditions in 1974 in, what was back then a quiet port and home to fishing families, today the bustling city of La Paz, home to artisanal fishing families and peaceful folk.
-More than 40 years later, Tim and Baja Expeditions have welcomed tens of thousands of visitors and are so pleased to continue supporting local research and education dedicated to ecological conservation.
+Friends chuckle that “gravity brought Tim Means to Baja California” – metaphorically following the rapids of the Colorado River in the Grand Canyon, where he was a raft guide in his early career, down to the waters of the Sea of Cortez, where he founded Baja Expeditions in 1974 in, what was back then a quiet port and home to fishing families, today the bustling city of La Paz.
+Forty-five years later, Tim and Baja Expeditions have welcomed many thousands of visitors from around the globe and continue to support local research and education dedicated to ecological conservation.
 Tim passed away on Aug 13, 2019.

 Carlos Timoteo Means White

 Carlos grew up with Baja Expeditions along the coastline and in the waters of the Baja California peninsula.
 He joined the family business at age 18 as a kayak guide and naturalist.
-When not directing operations, Carlos also loves his work as a captain of the Catamaran El Mechudo, and in his spare time you will find him checking the swell report and enjoying riding Pacific waves.
+When not directing company operations, Carlos also loves his work as a captain of the Catamaran El Mechudo, and in his spare time you will find him checking the swell report and enjoying riding Pacific waves.
 He subscribes to the philosophy of Yvon Chouinard – “Let my people go surfing” and prides himself on building community around the ocean and sea.
 His aim is to create unforgettable experiences for guests, continue supporting local job creation within the community, and stay happy while he works!
 Carlos is attentive to environmental concerns and seeks to promote care for the Earth and conservation of all its natural resources.
-These days he and partner and Co-Director Elizabeth are teaching their new puppy from the local neighborhood Mitzi the joys of Stand-Up Paddleboarding.

 José Ángel Murillo